Kristina01111000/Drws_site/README.md

 - fix the login button/ menu  spacing
 	- leave it, remove it, move it
 -  new email topics:
+	- does he want articles in monthly course? or as articles?

 Need from Dr. W: